Coffee Mornings

 Sue Wright’s ‘Mad Hatley’s Tea Party’ cake collection, made for the Coffee Morning’s first birthday in 2017.

-It was started and continues to be run by Linda Hudson and Mervyn Lack, who live in East Hatley, to help raise funds for the village – there’s no set charge for anything, just a handy pot to drop in a donation.
+It was started by Linda Hudson and Mervyn Lack.
+Linda, who lives in East Hatley, continues to be run the event to help raise funds for the village – there’s no set charge for anything, just a handy pot to drop in a donation.

 Special mention to two brilliant regular cake-makers Pam Offord and Sue Wright – not forgetting many others who have contributed from time to time (and often still do): thanks to you all.